Sharon Horne (psychologist): Awards and honors

 Horne has received awards for her contributions and research in psychology including the 2012 Elizabeth Hurlock Beckman award.
 This award recognizes teachers who inspire students to make a difference in their own communities.
 In 2013, Horne received the Excellent Contribution Award for Scholarship in the Area of International Counseling Psychology, granted by the Society of Counseling Psychology International Section, and received the Florence L. Denmark and Benjamin Wolman Award for Significant Contributions in Psychology awarded by The International Organization for the Study of Group Tensions and the Academic Division of the New York State Psychological Association.
 In 2016, she received the Award for Significant Contribution to Social Justice & Advocacy from the Society of Counseling Psychology of the American Psychological Association.
 Horne was named Honorary Professor for 2016–2017 at the American University of Central Asia where she gave the commencement address in Bishkek, Kyrgyzstan.

-Additionally, Horne is the recipient of a Fulbright Scholarship for 2018–2019 on the role of psychology policies and guidelines on mental health access and treatment of sexually and gender diverse individuals in Colombia, South Africa and the Philippines.
+Additionally, Horne is the recipient of a Global Fulbright Scholarship for 2018–2023 on the role of psychology policies and guidelines on mental health access and treatment of sexually and gender diverse individuals in Colombia, South Africa and the Philippines.
 In 2020, Horne received the APA Award for Distinguished Contributions to the International Advancement of Psychology.